 All the files shared from your IDE are always shared via peer-to-peer and are end-to-end encrypted.
 The files can only be accessed by the call participants you are in.
-No piece of code never touches our servers, so we never have access to your code.
+No data touches our servers.

 We collect data about how our features are used and any errors users encounter for sole the purposes of making the services better.

 We use Daily.co for our calls that is hosted on AWS infrastructure located around the world.
 Data centers are SOC 1, SOC 2, and ISO 27001 certified with 24/7 operations and enterprise-grade security.
 You can learn more about its security at https://www.daily.co/security